cwarden45/DTC_Scripts/AncestryDNA/README.md

 HLA-DQB1\*0201/0202" and **DQ8-positive** as "HLA-DQA1\*03 and
 HLA-DQB1\*0302", and indicates DQ2 (the one 23andMe says I don't have) is the more important allele.

-FYI, you can download HLA reference sequences from this ftp: ftp://ftp.ebi.ac.uk/pub/databases/ipd/imgt/hla/fasta/
+FYI, you can download HLA reference sequences from this ftp: ftp://ftp.ebi.ac.uk/pub/databases/ipd/imgt/hla/fasta/ <br />
 If I use [BLAT](https://genome.ucsc.edu/cgi-bin/hgBlat?command=start), those variant sites are still intronic / intergenic for DQA1\*05:01 and DQB1\*02:02.